isomerpages/sciencecentre-emag/pages/Christmas Science.md

 to pair well than ingredients with different flavour compounds.
 For example, red wine and red meat.&nbsp;</p>
 <p>However, another theory that has emerged is <a href="http://arxiv.org/abs/1704.03330" rel="noopener noreferrer nofollow" target="_blank">food bridging</a>, where a third
-ingredient “smoothes contrast between ingredients” that have dissimilar flavour compounds.
+ingredient <a href="http://arxiv.org/abs/1704.03330" rel="noopener nofollow" target="_blank">"smoothes contrast between ingredients"</a> that
+have dissimilar flavour compounds.
 Researchers found that elements of these principles appear across culinary traditions, albeit in interesting ways: they concluded Southeast Asian food, for example, <a href="http://arxiv.org/abs/1704.03330" rel="noopener noreferrer nofollow" target="_blank">“avoids food-pairing and follows food-bridging.”&nbsp;</a>
 </p>
-<p>[INSERT INFOGRAPHIC/MAP OF INGREDIENT FLAVOUR PROFILES]</p>
 <p>If you want to experiment with some novel new Christmas menus, try looking
 for ingredients that share chemical profiles, or a third ingredient that could merge unusual flavours (watch this <em><a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">New Scientist </a></em>